 When it comes to this icon I want to cry, considering the lengths of years he served for the country to be where it is.
 He may not have done it alone but the strides he individually went through makes him my BEST HUMAN BEING I've ever known.

-Tumi Maibelo 8 months ago from Pretoria( RSA)
+Tumi Maibelo about 1 year ago from Pretoria( RSA)

 nelson mandela was a great man. one of my dreams is to meet him but it may not get to come true.

-india robinson mone't 8 months ago from columbus georgia
+india robinson mone't about 1 year ago from columbus georgia

 I love this guy!
 It makes me want to burst out in tears.
 He inspires me so much and I want to grow up to be just like him.
 His quotes inspire me everyday I go on this site and go to his billboard and read his quote.
 It cheers me up when I'm sad or having a bad day.

 THE BEGINNING OF SACRIFICE IS A COST BUT THE END IS REWARDING.
 IT IS WORTH SACRIFICING FOR A POSITIVE CAUSE EXAMPLE NELSON MANDELA.